Dr Helen G Papaconstantinou and Partners Law Firm

 Q: How long does it typically take for the appellate decision to be handed down?

-The timeframe for appeal proceedings averages at 18 months but may be longer, depending on the circumstances.
+The timeframe for appeal proceedings is on average 18 months but may be longer, depending on the circumstances.

 Q: Is it possible to take cases beyond the second instance?